 Castaños

-Perfect to join up on the Tardeo phenomenon.
+Perfect for joining up on the Tardeo phenomenon.
 The Spanish usually start partying late.
-It is common to meet your friends for a dinner at 10 pm and then go to a club from 11 pm-12 am up to 3 am or more moving to after-hours clubs.
+It is common to meet your friends for dinner at 10 pm and then go to a club from 11 pm-12 am up to 3 am or more moving to after-hours clubs.

 In Castaños, people would meet earlier for a drink, from 5 pm or so, which is not that common in Spain.
 In that street, clubs open earlier than in the Old Quarter so you can be partying from 5-6 pm and go home earlier after a nice party evening.